-The demand for food products "raised without antibiotics" is growing fast.
+The demand for food products raised without antibiotics is growing fast.

-In 2012, sales of these products had increased by 25% over the previous three years (1).
+In 2012, sales of these products had increased by 25% over the previous 3 years (1).

 The overuse of antibiotics in food-producing animals is being blamed for the increase in resistant bacteria, also known as “superbugs.”

 However, other experts suggest that antibiotic use in food-producing animals poses very little risk to human health.

 This article explores how antibiotics are used in foods and their potential consequences for your health.

 Antibiotics are drugs used to treat bacterial infections.
 They work by killing or stopping the growth of harmful bacteria.

 Since the 1940s, antibiotics have been given to farm animals such as cows, pigs, and chickens in order to treat infections or prevent an illness from spreading.

 Low doses of antibiotics are also added to animal feed to promote growth.
 This means a greater production of meat or milk in shorter periods of time (2).